dedo94/Domitilla/README.md

         * draw: 1 give as output also the PDF whit the result, 0 otherwise.

 * draw.py: contain one function:
-    * draw_graph(struct, name): provide a PDF with a drowing of the graph.
+    * draw_graph(struct, name): provide a PDF with a drawing of the graph.
          * struct: full list of the graph;
          * nome_grafo: name of the graph;